 No particular food, including a healthy omelette, will guarantee that you'll lose weight.
 For this, you'll need to eat fewer calories than you burn during your daily activities.
 Some foods, including eggs, may be a bit more filling than others, however, making it easier for you to lose weight.

 Each pound is equal to about 3,500 calories, so to lose 1 pound per week, you'll need to create a deficit of 500 calories each day by either eating less or exercising more — or a combination of the two, as explained by Mayo Clinic.

 Read more: Are Scrambled Eggs a Healthy Breakfast?

 Eggs and Weight Loss

 Be careful with the add-ins for your omelet.
-Each ounce of cheddar adds 114 calories, each slice of bacon has 56 calories, and an ounce of regular boneless ham has about 50 calories.
-Better options include red bell peppers, which only have 46 calories for a whole cup, salmon, with about 40 calories per ounce, and firm tofu, with just 57 calories for 1/4 block, or about 3 ounces.
+Each ounce of cheddar cheese adds 113 calories, each slice of bacon has 45 calories, and an ounce of regular boneless ham has about 144 calories, according to the USDA.

 Improving Weight Loss Results

 Eating mainly foods that are low in energy density, or calories per gram, along with your egg omelets may help you lose more weight.
 Because you can eat a larger volume of these foods without going over your daily calories, you'll feel fuller and find it easier to stick with your diet.